 The Eadeh family continues to actively support the outreach projects to which Ernest was so passionately committed.

-This pair of rogues were featured in our 2009 Main Line Historic Buildings Calendar, and later in a light-hearted ad that appeared in several local publications.
+These two wandering rogues were featured in our 2009 Main Line Historic Buildings Calendar, and later in a light-hearted ad that appeared in several local publications.
 A contrived "newspaper clipping" tells the story of how a youthful Ernest Eadeh and his Pal Keith Martin ran afoul of the law when they hijacked a horse-drawn grocery delivery wagon.
-If you click the small image above, a larger version will open in a new window.